cyniphile/blog/_posts/2021-12-1-biology-rust.md

 This sort of makes sense since Python's `.replace` is actually just [a highly optimized C function](https://github.com/python/cpython/blob/5f9247e36a0213b0dcfd43533db5cf6570895cfd/Objects/stringlib/transmogrify.h#L678), though it's still surprising that the Rust `.replace` built-in is a lot slower[^2].

-The same ranking holds true over different sizes of data, though numpy seems to eventually overcome some fixed initialization overhead.
+The same ranking holds over different sizes of data, though Numpy seems to eventually overcome some fixed initialization overhead.

 ![]({{ site.baseurl }}/images/biology-rust/2021-11-09-17-27-36.png)
 This plot was made using a [`perfplot`](https://github.com/nschloe/perfplot)-based Python script, so the pure Rust functions weren't included.